-In the series "Beauty Fact Check", we decipher the world of beauty with you.
+In the "Beauty Fact Check" series, we decipher the world of beauty with you.
 The theme of the day: deodorants!
-We hear a lot of controversy, and we wanted to write an article to give you information on the ingredients of deodorants and antiperspirants on the market.
+We hear a lot of controversy, and we wanted to write an article to give you information on the ingredients of deodorants and antiperspirants found on the market.

-To introduce this article, a little background on the sweat mechanism: there are technical terms but don't worry it's simple!
+To introduce this article, a little background on the mechanism of sweat: there are technical terms but don't worry it's simple!

 How and why do we sweat and have bad smells?

-First of all, sweat is secreted by two types of glands: we find eccrine sweat glands all over the body, which allow us to thermoregulate : in other words, when we are hot, they allow our body to cool!
+First of all the sweat is secreted by two types of glands: we find the eccrine sweat glands everywhere on the body, which allow us to thermo regulate : in other words they allow when we are hot to cool our body!

-Our small sweat glands both secrete sweat which is mainly made up of water , mineral salts and organic matter .
+Our small sweat glands both secrete sweat which is mainly composed of water , mineral salts and organic matter .

-The odor comes from the decomposition of organic matter caused by bacteria that we naturally have on the surface of the skin.
+The smell comes from the decomposition of organic matter caused by the bacteria that we naturally have on the surface of the skin.
 And yes !
-Our skin is protected by a bacterial flora which makes it possible to form a barrier to pathogenic bacteria and prevents inflammation of the skin.
+Our skin is protected by a bacterial flora which provides a barrier to pathogenic bacteria and prevents inflammation of the skin.

-Apocrine sweat is richer in organic compounds, and this is what makes the odor more marked in the armpits, breast and pubic areas.
+Apocrine sweat is richer in organic compounds, and this is what makes the odor more marked in the armpits, breasts and pubic areas.

-Sweat is therefore linked to bad smells and humidity which can be very unpleasant for oneself and for others… The image of sweat is therefore directly associated with neglected hygiene.
-What is wrong are just natural mechanisms in our body!
+Sweat is therefore linked to bad odors and humidity which can be very unpleasant for oneself and for others… The image of sweat is therefore directly associated with neglected hygiene.
+What is wrong, these are just natural mechanisms of our body!
 But to fight against its inconveniences, antiperspirants and deodorants exist.